bbauska/Anti-Project2025/anti.md

 Remove protections from public parks, monuments, and refuges From the start, the DOI chapter reinforces Project 2025’s overwhelming ethos that destroying environmental protections is the epitome of a successful conservative Presidency.

 The plan posits that Trump’s national monument rollbacks at Bears Ears and Grand Staircase did not go far enough, specifically mentioning additional withdrawals of Katahdin Wood and Waters National Monument in Maine and Cascade-Siskiyou National Monument in Oregon.
 It also suggests re-opening the failed Zinke-era monument review with a “fresh look at past monument decrees and new ones by President Biden.”

 Additional public lands whose protections the plan proposes removing include the Tongass National Forest, Thompson Divide, Arctic National Wildlife Refuge, Western Arctic, Chaco Canyon, and the Boundary Waters.
 Many of these places are some of the most important and beloved landscapes in the US, and removing protections for public lands is highly unpopular with the American people—as is “repeal of the Antiquities Act of 1906,” which the plan also recommends.

-Addressing Native American issues with nothing but talking points The plan’s recommendations for “fulfilling the nations trust responsibilities to American Indians and Indian nations” border on insulting:
+<h3>Addressing Native American issues with nothing but talking points</h3>
+The plan’s recommendations for “fulfilling the nations trust responsibilities to American Indians and Indian nations” border on insulting:

-●
-“End the war on fossil fuels and domestically available minerals and facilitate their development on lands owned by Indians and Indian nations.”
+● “End the war on fossil fuels and domestically available minerals and facilitate their development on lands owned by Indians and Indian nations.”
-●
-“End federal mandates and subsidies of electric vehicles.”
+● “End federal mandates and subsidies of electric vehicles.”
-●
-“Secure the nation’s border to protect the sovereignty and safety of tribal lands.”
+● “Secure the nation’s border to protect the sovereignty and safety of tribal lands.”

-Putting wildlife at risk
+<h3>Putting wildlife at risk</h3>
 The DOI chapter is as hostile to protecting wildlife as it is to protecting public lands.
 For example, it proposes reinstituting the practice of bearbaiting, a cruel practice the Humane Society describes as “intensive feeding of black bears to make them easier targets of trophy hunters waiting nearby.”
 Consequences:
-●
-On the whole, Project 2025’s recommendations for public lands and other matters within DOI’s jurisdiction would significantly harm the critical effort to stop climate change, seriously threaten wildlife, and imperil America’s most cherished natural places—all in order to serve the narrow interests of outmoded, polluting industries.
+● On the whole, Project 2025’s recommendations for public lands and other matters within DOI’s jurisdiction would significantly harm the critical effort to stop climate change, seriously threaten wildlife, and imperil America’s most cherished natural places—all in order to serve the narrow interests of outmoded, polluting industries.

-Energy
+<h3>Energy</h3>
 End grid planning and focus only on “reliability”
 One of the most significant of these changes is the proposal to flat-out “end grid planning and focus instead on reliability” concerning FERC, the North American Electric Reliability Corporation (NERC), and DOE’s Grid Deployment Office (GDO).
 The plan also urges “the funding programs that GDO oversees and administers” to “emphasize grid reliability, not renewables expansion.”

 With its fixation on limiting federal involvement in the grid to “reliability” (mostly concerning cybersecurity threats), the proposed policy would do nothing to clear the transmission bottleneck preventing renewable electricity from reaching areas where that power is needed most to complete the transition away from fossil fuels.

-101
-Consequences:
-●
+<h3>Consequences:</h3>
-Taken on their face, these changes would stop federal efforts to streamline buildout of new transmission and interconnection, a prominent recent example being FERC’s new Interconnection Rule to speed generator connections to the grid.
+● Taken on their face, these changes would stop federal efforts to streamline buildout of new transmission and interconnection, a prominent recent example being FERC’s new Interconnection Rule to speed generator connections to the grid.
-●
-The proposal would ironically also stop federal efforts to improve grid reliability in the more practical sense of preventing power shortages and other consequences of insufficient transmission, a goal broadly supported by state and congressional leaders of both parties.
+● The proposal would ironically also stop federal efforts to improve grid reliability in the more practical sense of preventing power shortages and other consequences of insufficient transmission, a goal broadly supported by state and congressional leaders of both parties.

-Defund most Grid Deployment Office programs
+<h3>Defund most Grid Deployment Office programs</h3>
 The proposal seeks to “[d]efund most GDO programs,” comprising nearly $20 billion of IIJA funding, including grid modernization grants and transmission facilitation, urging Congress to “rescind any money not already spent.”

-Consequences:
-●
+<h3>Consequences:</h3>
-Taken with other proposals, this would seriously reduce the federal government’s involvement in transitioning America’s energy economy to clean sources.
+● Taken with other proposals, this would seriously reduce the federal government’s involvement in transitioning America’s energy economy to clean sources.

-Eliminate the Loan Program Office
+<h3>Eliminate the Loan Program Office</h3>
 Most expansively, the plan calls for DOE to stop backing any new loans or loan guarantees, and for Congress to sunset all of DOE’s loan authority, and “eventually eliminate the Loan Program Office” (LPO).
 LPO has been instrumental in supporting American technological innovation critical to keeping American businesses competitive on the international stage.
 LPO financing also supports job creation domestically, and to date LPO has supported the creation of over 46,000 permanent jobs.

-Consequences:
-●
+<h3>Consequences:</h3>
-Taken together, the above proposals would significantly harm emissions reduction efforts, as well as remove a significant fiscal promoter of jobs, economic activity, and technological advancement.
+● Taken together, the above proposals would significantly harm emissions reduction efforts, as well as remove a significant fiscal promoter of jobs, economic activity, and technological advancement.

-Commerce
-Toplines
+<h3>Commerce</h3>
+<h3>Toplines</h3>
 ✔ Abolishes the Economic Development Administration
 ✔ Dismantles NOAA
 ✔ Privatizes the National Weather Service
 ✔ Adds a citizenship question to the U.S. Census
-✔ Eliminates funding for the Minority Business Development Agency Office of the Secretary
+✔ Eliminates funding for the Minority Business Development Agency

+<h3>Office of the Secretary</h3>
 Project 2025 called for the abolishment of any advisory committee if they are not required by statute.
 “Due to the nature of the Department of Commerce’s portfolio, many of its advisory committees are populated by activists from organizations openly hostile to conservative principles who use the